3.7 Examinations and Examination Boards

-33. In the unexplained absence of any examiner from a meeting, the Chair shall take such steps as he/she thinks fit for the due performance of the business of the meeting, and may adjourn it for that purpose.
+35. In the unexplained absence of any examiner from a meeting, the Chair shall take such steps as they think fit for the due performance of the business of the meeting, and may adjourn it for that purpose.
 If the Chair is absent, the Examining Board shall appoint one of its members to the Chair.

 Procedure for allocating a mark for mislaid or lost work

-46. In the event that the missing assessment is the entire assessment for the module, the student will be allocated a module mark equal to his/her weighted average taken from all modules completed at the same level, at the end of the session.
+48. In the event that the missing assessment is the entire assessment for the module, the student will be allocated a module mark equal to their weighted average taken from all modules completed at the same level, at the end of the session.

 Procedure for allocating a mark for completion of incorrect assessment

-51. In the event that a student has been assessed on the wrong question(s), owing to an administrative error on the part of the University, the student will be provided with a substitute mark based upon their performance in other assessments:
+53. In the event that a student has been assessed on the wrong question(s), owing to an administrative error on the part of the University, the student will be provided with a substitute mark based upon their performance in other assessments.

-52. In the event that the affected question is the only question for an assessment (e.g. one question of an examination question paper), the student will be allocated a mark equal to his/her weighted average taken from all modules completed in that semester.
+54. In the event that the affected question is the only question for an assessment (e.g. one question of an examination question paper), the student will be allocated a mark equal to their weighted average taken from all modules completed in that semester.